Wasteman: Production

+The film's original score is composed and produced by British artist Matthew Barnes, known as Forest Swords.

 Release

-The film premiered in the Centrepiece program at the 2025 Toronto International Film Festival.
-The film is set to be released in the United Kingdom on 20 February 2026.
+The film premiered in the Centrepiece programme at the 2025 Toronto International Film Festival.
+The film was released in the United Kingdom on 20 February 2026.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 76 out of 100, based on 12 critics, indicating "generally favorable" reviews.

-The Upcoming wrote, "In an immersive journey, Wasteman escalates from gritty prison drama to pulse-pounding suspense, powered by its remarkable co-leads firing on all cylinders."
+Selina Sonderman of The Upcoming wrote, "In an immersive journey, Wasteman escalates from gritty prison drama to pulse-pounding suspense, powered by its remarkable co-leads firing on all cylinders."

-Critics at RogerEbert.com said, "there’s a spark that the film gains from these two young performers that’s never extinguished."
+Brian Tallerico at RogerEbert.com said, "there’s a spark that the film gains from these two young performers that's never extinguished."